10 players who became overnight superstars at the World Cup

 Emmanuel Sanon (Haiti, 1974)

-‘Manno’ may have been a national hero in his native Haiti, having won the title with Don Bosco, but it was his form at the 1974 World Cup which elevated his status beyond his homeland.
-In Haiti’s group match against Italy – a team which hadn’t conceded a goal in 19 games – the blisteringly quick Sanon surged past the Azzurri's static defence, rounded Dino Zoff and gave his country a shock lead.
+‘Manno’ may have been a national hero in his native Haiti, but it was his form at the 1974 World Cup which elevated his status beyond his homeland.
+In Haiti’s group match against Italy – who hadn’t conceded a goal in 19 games – the blisteringly quick Sanon surged past the Azzurri's static defence, rounded Dino Zoff and gave his country a shock lead.

 Norman Whiteside (Northern Ireland, 1982)